Christmas Lights Featured in

-Lights Under Louisville at the Louisville Mega Cavern (November 15, 2019–January 4, 2020)
+Lights Under Louisville at the Louisville Mega Cavern (November 11, 2022–January 2, 2023)

-Winter Wonderland of Lights Festival in Central Park, Ashland (November 18, 2019–January 5, 2020)
+Winter Wonderland of Lights Festival in Central Park, Ashland (November 14, 2022–January 1, 2023)

-Patti's Festival of Lights at Patti's 1880 Settlement, Grand Rivers (November 1, 2019–January 15, 2020)
+Patti's Festival of Lights at Patti's 1880 Settlement, Grand Rivers (early November 2022–late January 2023, unconfirmed)

 Experience an old-fashioned small-town Christmas and Patti’s Festival of Lights in Grand Rivers, a picturesque area between Kentucky Lake and Lake Barkley.
 Patti’s 1880’s Settlement and the Grand Rivers transforms into a wonderland each November.
 Thousands of enchanting lights are visible daily after dusk through mid-January.
-Overall, the festival grounds are illuminated with over 750,000 lights.
-Patti’s Settlement and downtown also offer Musical Christmas production and variety shows at the Badgett Playhouse, unique crafts and gifts, and cozy lodging.
+The festival grounds are illuminated with over 750,000 lights.
+Patti’s Settlement and downtown also offer a Musical Christmas production and variety shows at the Badgett Playhouse, unique crafts and gifts, and cozy lodging.

-Christmas at Panther Creek, Owensboro (November 29, 2019–January 2, 2020)
+Christmas at Panther Creek, Owensboro (November 25, 2022–January 2, 2023)

-Christmas In The Park at Noble Park, Paducah (November 27–December 31, 2019)
+Christmas In The Park at Noble Park, Paducah (November 24–December 31, 2022)

 Christmas in the Park is the premier holiday attraction in Paducah and the whole region.
-Paducah Power System lights up the spectacular illumination in Noble Park every holiday season starting with a lighting ceremony in mid-November.
+Paducah Power System lights up the spectacular illumination in Noble Park every holiday season, starting with a lighting ceremony in mid-November.
 A walk under the lights will be available nightly through New Year's Eve.
 There are also horsedrawn carriage tours available by reservation.
-Don't forget to pay a visit with Santa House at Noble Park and donate nonperishable food for area charities.
+Don't forget to pay a visit to Santa House at Noble Park and donate nonperishable food for area charities.

-Bardstown Road Aglow, Louisville (December 7, 2019)
+Bardstown Road Aglow, Louisville (December 3, 2022)